myatlo/Getting-and-Cleaning-Data-course-project/Codebook.md

 ## Introduction

-Description of Project.R file containing scripts for doing steps prescribed by project instructions.
+Description of run_analysis.R file containing scripts for doing steps prescribed by project instructions.

 STEP 1
 Firstly we read train and test data (6 files).